-Closing on the house takes place when the steps of the escrow are done.
-At this time, all payments and dues for inspections, title insurance and real estate commissions are taken.
-You'll then secure the title to the home and the title insurance gets dispersed as outlined in the escrow instructions.
+You're ready to close when all steps are done in escrow process.
+All expenses like title insurance, inspections and real estate commissions are paid.
+You'll then receive the title to the house and the title insurance gets issued as stated in the escrow instructions.

-At the close of escrow, fees are paid in an acceptable form to the escrow.
+At the close of escrow, payments are submitted in an acceptable form to the escrow.
 You'll know when it's time to submit the form of payment.